-Electric trolling motors work well for trolling on flat water, but when it comes to going in choppy water and in the ocean, another type of propulsion comes to mind, and that is (very) small, lightweight, outboard gas engines.
+Electric trolling motors work well for trolling on flat water, but when it comes to going in choppy water and in the ocean, another type of propulsion comes to mind, and that is small, lightweight, portable outboard gas engines.

 This is because electric trolling motors have a low effective power output relatively to the combined weight of their engine and battery, or batteries.
 They offer a reduced effective activity time, and that could be a problem in long trips, or in adverse weather.